 If you’re new to the game, National Chess Day is the perfect opportunity to get started!
 You can read books by famous authors, watch documentaries, or even find a professional to teach you the basics.
 You can also attend chess competitions and simply watch from the sidelines.

-When is National Chess Day celebrated in 2023?
+When is National Chess Day in 2024?

 National Chess Day is observed on the second Saturday in October each year.